High Risk (1995 film): Plot

 Meanwhile, the Doctor warns the police that if they do not meet his impossible demands, he will toss a hostage out the window every ten minutes, with Frankie's manager Charlie Tso as the first victim.
-Kit retrieves the tape, and successfully kills Rabbit before escaping a grenade blast and landing in police custody.
+The Lones meet Fai and Kong in the midst of an argument that has escalated into a fight.
+The Lones intervene, unaware of Fai's true colors, until she holds them at gunpoint and returns them to the other hostages.
+Kit retrieves the tape and successfully kills Rabbit before escaping a grenade blast and landing in police custody.
 The police refuse to let Kit go back into the hotel, so Kit forces the desk sergeant he encountered earlier to let him return via helicopter at gunpoint.
-The Lones meet Fai and Kong in the midst of an argument that has escalated into a fight.
-The Lones intervene, unaware of Fai's true colors, until she holds them at gunpoint.
-Fai is about to murder Chow, but Chow seizes her gun and shoots her dead.
-Kong attacks Frankie's entourage; but when he begins punching Frankie's father, Frankie retaliates and kills Kong.

 The Doctor intercepts a police transmission and sends his men to ambush the helicopter.
 Helen manages to warn Kit, who rams the helicopter into the building.
+In the resulting chaos everyone escapes, but Frankie, his father, Chow and Joyce are intercepted by Fai and Kong.
+Fai is about to murder Chow, but Chow seizes her gun and shoots her dead.
+Kong attacks Frankie's entourage, but when he begins punching Frankie's father, Frankie retaliates and kills Kong.

-In the resulting chaos everyone escapes, but the Doctor captures Helen and takes her to the roof.
+The Doctor captures Helen and takes her to the roof.
 Kit finds Helen with a bomb strapped to her, and the Doctor taunts him to choose between taking revenge on him or saving the life of another loved one.
 Kit throws a knife, hitting the Doctor in the shoulder before the latter escapes.
 Kit finds out that the wiring is the same as the last bomb, and this time successfully defuses it.
 During the defusal, he gets a call from the Doctor.
 Kit informs the Doctor that the dagger he threw was coated with snake venom from Helen's wound.
-The Doctor dies in agony and his body is looted by a trio of passing teenagers.
+The Doctor dies in agony, and his body is looted by a trio of passing teenagers.

 Frankie decides to use the incident as the basis for his new movie, while crediting everyone for their heroics.
-Kit, however, leaves with Helen, who expresses her gratitude with an announcement of wishing to marry him.
+Kit, however, leaves with Helen, who expresses her gratitude with her willingness to start a relationship with him.